keith-dev/openbsd/src/distrib/mvmeppc/ramdisk/install.md

 	echo "consult your PowerPC OpenFirmware manual -and- the" echo "PowerPC OpenBSD Installation Guide for doing setup this way." echo
-	echo -n "Do you want to init the MBR and the MSDOS partition? [y] " getresp "y"
-	case "$resp" in
+	ask "Do you want to init the MBR and the MSDOS partition?" y case "$resp" in
 	n*|N*)	exit 0;;
 	*)	echo